DragonSenses/ecommerce-store-nextjs/journey.md

 [Stripe API: List all Prices in Node.js](https://stripe.com/docs/api/prices/list?lang=node).
 As you can see we `await stripe.prices.list({});` to `GET` our data.
 - Inside of the `list()` method, we pass in an object that has 1 key `expand` with the value as an `array` that contains the string `'data.product'`.

+The `expand` parameter in Stripe API is used to expand nested objects.
+When you use the `expand` parameter with `stripe.prices.list()`, it will expand the product object associated with each price object.
+This means that you can access the product object’s properties without having to make a separate API call.

 ```js
 async function getStripeProducts(){
   // Initialize Stripe